 - Accept documents for recording and eRecording into the official records. - Collect state documentary stamps, intangible taxes, and fees associated with submitted documents per Florida Statutes. - Verify scanned documents for quality assurance ensuring the integrity of official records. - Scan and Hand is an enhanced customer service saving time and money, allowing the customer to leave with their papers immediately after the document is processed. - Index and verify images of documents to provide easy retrieval on the Clerk's website and in the Office.
 Internet access is provided to the Official Records Indices (OR) for Pasco County.
-Names can be researched back to 1975. - Issue marriage licenses, perform marriage ceremonies, and offer customized photo packages and decorative marriage licenses. - Accept and process passport applications, and offer passport photos as a convenience to customers. - Issue electronic delivery of document copies with telephone credit card payments, saving both the customer and the Office time and money. - Record plat maps with distribution to appropriate departments. - Receipt for moneys and distribution of checks on behalf of the BCC.
+Names can be researched back to 1975. - Issue marriage licenses. - Accept and process passport applications, and offer passport photos as a convenience to customers. - Issue electronic delivery of document copies with telephone credit card payments, saving both the customer and the Office time and money. - Record plat maps with distribution to appropriate departments. - Receipt for moneys and distribution of checks on behalf of the BCC.